Generative AI Enabled Robust Sensor Placement in Cyber-Physical Power Systems: A Graph Diffusion Approach: Numerical Results

 \subsection{Experiment Setting}

 The experiments are conducted on a Linux server with an NVIDIA A100 GPU with 80 GB of memory.
 All codes are written in Python, network training is based on the PyTorch package, and power grid simulation uses the pypower package \cite{pypower}.
 Due to the sensor placement problem, we cannot get real-time monitoring data from sensors.
 Therefore, we generate a dataset of anomalies and normal scenarios in the IEEE 118-Bus System through the pypower simulator with the same power load setting in \cite{hooi2019gridwatch}.
 By considering resistance information as distance information, we utilize Multidimensional Scaling \cite{kruskal1978multidimensional} to simulate the 2D coordinates of the nodes in the power grid.
 Then, we can calculate the distance between any two nodes via 2D coordinates.
 For the LNSPL model, we utilize the parameters of a smart grid substation model with IEEE 802.15.4 \cite{sandoval2017improving}.
 Specifically, the reference distance $d_0$ is $1$m, the reference path loss is set at $40.3308$ dB, the path loss exponent $\gamma$ is 1.701, and the variance $\sigma$ of the Gaussian noise $X_{\sigma}$ is set at $2.18$ dB.
-Furthermore, we set that the transmission power is 10 dBm, the noise power is -90 dBm, and the signal-to-noise ratio in Eq. \eqref{eq:snr} must exceed 25 dB to ensure a lower transmission error \cite{gungor2010opportunities}.
-Therefore, the links whose path loss between nodes is greater than 75 dB are unstable and may fail, which establishes the threshold \(\lambda_c\) in Eq. \eqref{eq:l_constraint} as 75 dB.
-For anomaly detection, we assume that the budget cap for the number of sensors is 25, i.e., \(N=25\) in Eq. \eqref{eq:O_C_3}.
-The threshold \(\lambda_a\) for the anomaly detection score \(S_{a}\) is set at 50.
-Additionally, the accuracy of the detection is 90\%, which sets \(\lambda_s=0.90\) in Eq. \eqref{eq:T_constraint}.
-For training, we set all methods' batch size and learning rate to $256$ and $1\times10^{-5}$, respectively.
-Then, we train each learning method for $90$ epochs, with the reward function and network structure discussed in Subsection \ref{sec:reward}.
-The weight ratios are set as $r_1= 5000$, $r_2=1.075$, and $r_3=0.5$.